 Until the advent of SRAM’s 1×11 systems, the XX group was the company’s premier off-road drivetrain.

-It’s a dedicated 2×10 group and makes extensive use of carbon fiber and titanium hardware to maximize weight savings.
+It’s a dedicated 2×10 group and makes extensive use of carbon fibre and titanium hardware to maximize weight savings.

 SRAM NX is the most affordable of SRAM’s 1×11 groups.
 This group features SRAM’s narrow/wide X-Sync chainring and a wide range 11-42t cassette.